-John Carroll Lynch was born August 1st, 1963 in Boulder, Colorado.
-He was raised in Denver Colorado.
+John Carroll Lynch was born August 1, 1963 in Boulder, Colorado, and was raised in Denver.
 It was there John found a passion for acting and became a Denver Broncos fan.
-He graduated in the mid-80s with a B.F.A. in theatre from the The Catholic University of America / Hartke Theatre Acting program...
+He graduated in the mid-80s with a B.F.A. in theatre from the The Catholic University of America / Hartke Theatre Acting program.
+From then...

 This beefy, genial-looking character actor was born Jon Kevin Fishburn in Los Angeles.
 Performing as a child from age 10, Tighe initially attended Pasadena City College.
 He later obtained a Master's Degree in Theater, then taught drama at USC.
 Living Bohemian-style out of a suitcase after he decided to pursue acting professionally...

 Richard was the middle of three sons born to Edward, a real estate lawyer, and Charlotte, a cable TV and publishing executive.
 His parents divorced when he was 12.
 He dropped out of high school but obtained an equivalency diploma.
 He tried studying at the City College of New York (CCNY) in 1973, but had no interest...

 Allison Janney is an award-winning actress who has earned a solid reputation in stage productions and in many supporting roles on screen, and who more recently has become prominent by portraying one of the major characters in the popular TV series The West Wing

 .
 Entertainment Weekly magazine describes Janney's screen presence as "uncommonly beautiful and infinitely expressive"...